Add Algolia Search to Your Gatsby Site

 export default Search;

 As you can see in the above snippet, we first added InstantSearch component which as defined by algolia in the docs as a component that interact with Algolia’s API, to easily build instant-search applications.
 InstantSearch takes two properties, searchClient that contains your app id and search key which was defined in env earlier and indexName that you defined in algolia's account.
 The component has two children components, SearchBox component as the name implies and input field with search and delete icon and a Hits component (Hits are the return result from your query).
-The result of the search component will look something like this Search Component
+The result of the search component will look something like this

 We can replace the HTML you see in the screenshot from the list of posts with the actual hits which is a good spot to do highlighting for the searched keywords etc. To do so, we can add an attribute hitComponent which going to pass the data that it receives from Hits to the component you pass to it for example postPreview.